thegoodideaco/visualizing-hierarchies/src/router/visual-theory/gestalts.md

 We use this format logically, as well as visually perceiving the world around us.

-### Reading Patterns

-Or `Reading Gravity` is the way in which we interpret a page design.

-#### Z Pattern

-Most Users will look from top left to top right, bottom left to bottom right.
-This creates a `Z` pattern of importance.

-Used for alot of landing pages, simplistic designs.
-This is shown in the `Gutenberg Diagram`

 #### Consistent Behavior

 More patterns emerge as time goes on, giving us more insight to what makes a pleasant experience based on our behavior in visualizing content.